 CCUS (Carbon dioxide Capture, Utilization and Storage) is an indispensable technology for the realization of carbon neutrality by 2050 not only in Japan but also in other countries.
 In general, CCUS can be divided into CCU (Utilization) and CCS (Storage), and CCU can be further divided into direct utilization and carbon recycling.

 CO2 Direct Utilization: CO2-EOR

-EOR, which was established in the United States in the 1970s, is oil production recovery techniques in oil fields where oil cannot be recovered using the primary and secondary recovery methods or water content of the oil reservoir has increased.
+EOR (Enhanced Oil Recovery), which was established in the United States in the 1970s, is oil production recovery techniques in oil fields where oil cannot be recovered using the primary and secondary recovery methods or water content of the oil reservoir has increased.
 In recent years, CO2 EOR is also highlighted as one of measures of CCU.
 TOYO has been involved in oil field development applying EOR since the early 1980s, especially the study and implementation of CO2 EOR projects.
-It is important to grasp high temperature and pressure CO2 conditions though the subsurface analysis and engineering, plan appropriate surface facilities, and establish optimized production plan.
+It is important to grasp high pressure CO2 conditions through the subsurface analysis and engineering, plan appropriate surface facilities, and establish optimized production plan.
 TOYO is a unique engineering company, who has specialists in both subsurface engineering and surface facility engineering respectively and can provide consolidated services for whole oil and gas field development.

 The other CO2 direct utilization includes shield gas for welding, carbonated water, dry ice and so on.